wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 Management cluster created in Somerville gaia_jade project using CAPI Magnum command line client, although management cluster could in theory be anywhere with vpn access.

-Prerequisites:
+## Prerequisites:

-Existing kubernetes cluster (management cluster): used existing cluster "malcolm_k8s" on somerville, created using Magnum python client.
+* Existing kubernetes cluster (management cluster): used existing cluster "malcolm_k8s" on somerville, created using Magnum python client.
 However, process for creating initial cluster should not matter here.
-Access to target OpenStack instance where new cluster will be generated.
+* Access to target OpenStack instance where new cluster will be generated.
-A source recent ubuntu image must already be present in the target OpenStack project.
+* A source recent ubuntu image must already be present in the target OpenStack project.
-These notes assume a useable project-level router has already been provisioned in the target OpenStack project.
+* These notes assume a useable project-level router has already been provisioned in the target OpenStack project.

-Required software:
+## Required software:
-On command / control machine, need to install python, ansible, kubectl, clusterctl, packer (and dependencies).
+* On command / control machine, need to install python, ansible, kubectl, clusterctl, packer (and dependencies).
-Need ansible / packer to build images on target OpenStack instance Need clusterctl for cluster template generation / deployment Need kubeconfig for management cluster, access credentials for target openstack cluster.
+* Need ansible / packer to build images on target OpenStack instance
+* Need clusterctl for cluster template generation / deployment
+* Need kubeconfig for management cluster, access credentials for target openstack cluster.

-On gaia_dataset_one VM (on Somerville):
+## Packaging tools installation and management cluster initialisation

 Install kubectl: